jwill5432/Readme-Generator/README.md

 Contact jwill2135@gmail.com with any ideas on how to contribute, or more information on how it was created.

 ## Tests
 Tested several times using the node.js command prompt.
-Running

 ## Credits
 The creator of this progam is John Williams, with assistance of the staff at the Rutgers coding bootcamp.